 As you can see in the dashboard below (Figure 3), Analytics provides a breakdown of many scheduling compliance KPIs listed earlier in this article.

 Your “backlog” consists of work that is not scheduled but needs to get done in the future.
 It is important to have a backlog so that work is not forgotten, and workers can be assigned those tasks if they have time after their scheduled tasks are complete or when there are periods of time when less “normal” scheduled work is available.

 However, if your backlog contains “too much” work and is constantly growing, then your scheduling process may need a review and/or additional staff may be needed.

 For this reason, it is important to also track how many hours it will take to complete the work in your backlog, or your backlog hours.
 Similar to break-in hours, the time it will take to complete the work is a better indicator than the quantity of work itself.
-Learn how DTE Energy reduced their Work Order backlog by 25% by reading the DTE Energy Case Study.
+Learn how Dean-Fluor Reduced time-to-schedule by 20-25 hours per week by reading the Dean-Fluor Case Study.

 This metric is closely related to your net available hours.
 You can determine your total actual hours by monitoring how many of your scheduled hours are actually being used to complete work.
 This is an important indicator for determining the efficiency of your processes.
 Ask the question, how many actual hours are getting reported back into the system?

 For example, if you schedule 380 hours and achieve 100% schedule compliance, but only 320 of those hours were used, where did those other 60 scheduled hours go?
 This is an indicator that you have too much time allocated to this work and you’re not making the most efficient use of your resources.

 9. Total Actual OT Hours